Setoryz/Setoryz/README.md

-### Hi there, I am Jesuseyitan 👋
+### Hi there, I am Seyi 👋

 <p>
-I am a freelance developer and I primarily work on react and nextjs projects.
+I am a frontend developer and I primarily work on react and nextjs projects.
-<br/>I like messing with moving pixels when i'm not typing multicolored statements.
+<br/>I like messing with motion graphics when i'm not typing multicolored statements.
 </p>

 <!--